Skip Navigation

 The amount of a particular property’s tax bill is determined by two things: the property’s taxable assessment and the tax rates of the taxing jurisdictions in which the property is located.
 The tax rate is determined by the amount of the tax levy to be raised from all, or part, of an assessing unit, and the unit’s taxable assessed value.
 The assessment is determined by the assessor and is based on the value of the property less any applicable property tax exemptions.

-Every parcel of real property in an assessing unit, no matter how big or how small, is assessed.
+Every parcel of real property is assessed no matter how big or how small.
 Real property is defined as land and any permanent structures attached to it.
 Examples of real property are houses, gas stations, office buildings, vacant land, shopping centers, saleable natural resources (e.g. oil, gas, timber), farms, apartments, factories, restaurants, and, in most instances, mobile homes.

 Though all real property in an assessing unit is assessed, not all of it is taxable.
 Some, such as religious or government owned property are completely exempt from paying property taxes.
-Others are partially exempt, such as veterans who qualify for an exemption on part of the property tax on their homes.
+Other properties may receive a partial exemption, such as veterans, senior citizens, and persons with disabilities.
+To find out if you qualify for any exemptions you can contact the Assessor’s office at 914-734-1040 or click here.

 A Property’s assessment is a percentage of its market value.
 Market value is how much a property would sell for under normal conditions.
 Assessments are determined by the assessor, an appointed local official who independently estimates the value or real property in an assessing unit.
 Assessing units follow municipal boundaries – county, city, town, or village.